AmberThrall/notes/content/Papers/The structure and stability of persistence modules.md

 2. if $\alpha\in A$ is unmatched, then $d^\infty(\alpha,\Delta)\le\delta$
 3. if $\beta\in B$ is unmatched, then $d^\infty(\beta,\Delta)\le\delta$.

-In other words, any unmatched elements are within $\delta$ from the diagonal.
+In other words, matched points are within $\delta$ of each other and any unmatched elements are within $\delta$ from the diagonal.

 The **bottleneck distance** between two multisets $A,B$ in the extended half-plane is defined to be
 $$